umberleigh/dream-art/README.md

 and provide a command-line interface and library that nicely load the models.
-When they do, this repository will be obsolete, but until then, this repository glues them together.
+When they do, this repository will be obsolete, but until then, this repository glues them together and provides a Dockerfile to simplify deployment.

 # Setup